Chapter 111. General Provisions

 111.170 [Repealed by 1969 c.591 §305]

-(2) Any matter presented to the probate commissioner may be referred by the probate commissioner to the judge.
+(2) Any matter presented to the probate commissioner or deputy probate commissioner may be referred to the judge of the court.

-(3) Unless set aside or modified by the judge, the orders of the probate commissioner have the same effect as if made by the judge.
-[1969 c.591 §11]
+(5) Unless set aside or modified by the judge of the court, the orders and judgments of the probate commissioner or deputy probate commissioner have the same effect as if made by the judge of the court.
+[1969 c.591 §11; 2016 c.42 §16]

 PROBATE PROCEDURE GENERALLY